 What Is a Trustee in Estate Planning?

-A trustee is the person or institution legally responsible for managing trust assets and carrying out the trust’s instructions.
+A trustee is the person or institution legally responsible for managing trust assets and carrying out the instructions set forth in a trust.

 When you create a California revocable living trust, you transfer ownership of your assets into the trust.
-The trustee holds legal title to those assets and manages them according to the terms you’ve established.
+The trustee holds legal title to those assets and is responsible for managing them strictly according to the terms you establish in the trust document.

 The Three Parties Involved in a Living Trust